 Thus, we overlooked through the features of node.js, how node being open source is readily available for everyone to use.
-The approach of asynchronous programming and event-driven concept of Node.js makes it faster and gives high performance.
+The asynchronous programming approach and the event-driven concept of Node.js make it faster and give high performance.
 We also had a quick look at the advantages and disadvantages of Node.js.
-Acknowledged how Node.js can be used to develop real-time, highly scalable data-intensive applications is not capable of performing CPU bound heavy computation tasks.
+We acknowledge that Node.js can be used to develop real-time, highly scalable data-intensive applications and cannot perform CPU-bound heavy computation tasks.

 This is a guide to the Features of Node.js.
-Here we discuss the top 10 features of Node.js along with its advantages & disadvantages.
+Here we discuss the top 10 features of Node.js along with advantages & disadvantages in detail.
 You may also look at the following articles to learn more –